 Our Performance Scorecards are a method for us to monitor, share, and use data for improvement.

-Martha's staff increased access to behavioral health services and resources to 100 children and their families and referred 20 children that were in need of behavioral and/or mental health services to local resources.
+With district funding, Martha's staff increased access to behavioral health services and resources, connecting 465 children and their families in need of behavioral and/or mental health support to local resources.

 Funds awarded through grants, social services, and fiscal sponsorships